 To Sum Up

-Lamb is versatile and packed with flavour, but selecting and storing the right lamb can be tricky.
+Lamb is versatile and packed with flavor, but selecting and storing the right lamb can be tricky.
 Choose lamb using these identifiers; smell, appearance, texture, and taste (if cooked) to assess if the lamb is bad or not.

 Then store it at 1˚-4˚C/35˚-40˚ in the fridge or 0˚C/32˚F in the freezer.